Clyde Drexler: Personal life

 Drexler married his wife, Gaynell, on December 30, 1988.
 They divorced in 2011.
 He has four children: Erica, Austin, Elise, and Adam (the last three with Gaynell).
 In 2014 Drexler married his second wife, Tonya, whom he had met through fellow NBA star Dominique Wilkins.
 Drexler has owned homes in the River Oaks–Memorial neighborhood of Houston and in the Dunthorpe suburb of Portland.

-His brother James and his two sisters, Denise and Virginia, run the family barbecue restaurants in Houston called Drexler's World Famous BBQ & Grill, which includes the "22 Bar".
-His mother, Eunice Scott, also works at the downtown restaurant that was started by his uncle in 1967.
-There are two locations, downtown Houston and Bush Intercontinental Airport.
+His brother James and his two sisters, Denise and Virginia, once ran the family barbecue restaurants in Houston called Drexler's World Famous BBQ & Grill, which included the "22 Bar".
+His mother, Eunice Scott, also worked at the downtown restaurant that was started by his uncle in 1967.
+There were two locations, downtown Houston and Bush Intercontinental Airport, that have since closed.
 Drexler also started investing in real estate in his rookie NBA season, and although he is now mostly retired, he does do some managing of his Drexler Holdings LLC, based in downtown Houston.